grafana/grafana/docs/sources/fundamentals/dashboards-overview/index.md

 Queries allow you to reduce the entirety of your data to a specific dataset, providing a more manageable visualization.
 They help answer questions you have about system and operational processes.
 For instance, a company with an online store might want to determine the number of customers who add products to their shopping carts.
 This can be achieved through a query that aggregates access metrics for the shopping cart service, revealing the number of users accessing the service per second.

-When working with data sources, it is crucial to recognize that each one has its own distinct query language.
+When working with data sources, it's crucial to recognize that each one has its own distinct query language.
 For example, Prometheus data sources utilize [PromQL](/blog/2020/02/04/introduction-to-promql-the-prometheus-query-language/), while [LogQL](/docs/loki/latest/logql/) is used for logs, and particular databases employ SQL.
 A query is the foundation of every visualization in Grafana, and a dashboard might use a range of query languages.

 The following image shows the Query Editor associated with the Prometheus data source.
 The `node_cpu_seconds_total` query is written in PromQL and requests just one metric: